Accommodation and Compliance Series:

 How prevalent is CFS?

-It is estimated that perhaps as many as half a million persons in the United States have a CFS-like condition (Centers for Disease Control and Prevention, 2011).
-Typically, women are diagnosed with CFS two to four times as often as men (Mayo Clinic Staff, 2011).
+It is estimated that perhaps as many as half a million persons in the United States have a CFS-like condition (Centers for Disease Control and Prevention, 2012).
+Typically, women are diagnosed with CFS much more often than men, and it most commonly affects people in their 40s and 50s (Mayo Clinic Staff, 2014).

 What is CFS?